zsparal/api-documentation/source/guides/pagination.rst

 Pagination in v1 API endpoints
 ------------------------------
-.. warning:: This is documentation of an older API version.
+.. warning:: This is the documentation of the v1 API.
+The documentation for pagination in the new v2 API can be found
+             above.
+For more information on the v2 API, refer to our :ref:`v2 migration guide <migrate-to-v2>`.

 Using the ``count`` parameter you can set the page size up to a maximum of 250 objects.
 The result will be paginated accordingly, presuming your request would otherwise have resulted in more than ``count`` objects.
 The ``offset``